 Last Sunday evening, August 9, 2020, our school law attorneys held a free, back-to-school Zoom webinar.
-Attorneys Kristi Baker and Anne Daugherty-Leiter sought to empower parents and talked about how to help your child receive a free, appropriate public education during these challenging times, with a focus on special education needs.
+Attorney Kristi Baker, who leads this practice area, sought to empower parents and talked about how to help your child receive a free, appropriate public education during these challenging times, with a focus on special education needs.

 No student can afford a wasted semester, least of all a student with an IEP.
-Anne and Kristi emphasized how parental advocacy is key to making sure that a child’s IEP is both drafted and implemented, in a way that meets the child’s needs during this challenging time.
-Our attorneys gave an overview of options and discussed the specific rights of students and parents.
+Kristi emphasized how parental advocacy is key to making sure that a child’s IEP is both drafted and implemented, in a way that meets the child’s needs during this challenging time.
+Kristi gave an overview of options and discussed the specific rights of students and parents.

 - IEP management and review

 - Providing useful data to the IEP team based on the Spring 2020 semester